-Prerequisite(s): Acceptance into the Associate in Science degree in Medical Laboratory Technician program and a grade of "C" or higher in MLT 100 and a grade of "C" or higher in MICR 130; or consent of MLT Program Director.
+Prerequisite(s): Acceptance into the Associate in Science degree in Medical Laboratory Technician program and a grade of "C" or higher in MICR 130; or consent of MLT Program Director.
 Comment: Letter grade only.
 MLT 107 may not be taken credit/no credit.
 MLT 107 may not be audited.
 MLT 107 may not be repeated for additional credit.
 Students will be expected to purchase latex or vinyl gloves for this course.